babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Your reminder that binding with :: is just an experimental proposal at stage 0 and might never become a part of JS.
 Don&#39;t call it &quot;ES7&quot;.</p>&mdash; Dan Abramov (@dan_abramov) <a href="https://twitter.com/dan_abramov/status/785082176610115584?ref_src=twsrc%5Etfw">October 9, 2016</a></blockquote>

 It's completely understandable that this happens without realizing it, but continuing to do so sets different expectations for how the language progresses.
-It's nothing to feel guilty about, we learn as a community and remind one another of how JavaScript works.
+It's nothing to feel guilty about — we learn as a community and remind one another of how JavaScript works.

 [Jay Phelps](https://twitter.com/_jayphelps/status/779770321003962369) wrote a nice [article](https://medium.com/@jayphelps/please-stop-referring-to-proposed-javascript-features-as-es7-cad29f9dcc4b) about this subject.
 He explains it would be best to call them by the "Stage" they are currently at: "Stage 2 Decorators", or just simply the "Decorators Proposal".